Eyelash lifts: Process, benefits and risks

 Due to the chemicals and adhesives used during the procedure, eyelash lifts are not recommended for everyone.

-If you have any of the following conditions or experience any of these symptoms on a regular basis, consult your doctor before getting a lash lift:
+If you have any of the following conditions or experience any of these symptoms on a regular basis, consult your eye doctor before getting a lash lift:

 What aftercare is needed after an eyelash lift?